jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-cellular-automata.md

 	1. Otherwise, the cell is dead.
 1. Go back to step 1.

-Cells on the outskirts of the grid will have neighbors that are out of bounds --- for simplicity, we'll say that these nonexistent neighbors are alive.
-(As a bonus, this rule tends to give our levels nice solid walls around the edges.)
+Before we get carried away, let's consider an edge case we'll have to deal with: cells on the outskirts of the grid will have some neighbors that are out of bounds!

 <pre><code class="cljs">
 (defn spot-is-off-grid?